So you've decided to adopt a rescue dog. Congratulations! This is going to be one of the best decisions you've ever made.

 Finding a shelter or rescue

 Luckily for us, finding a shelter or rescue in the time of the internet is super easy.
-Many websites let you enter your zip code to find a shelter or rescue near you.
+Many websites let you enter your zip code to find an adoption center or rescue near you.
 Try Adopt-a-Pet or the ASPCA, or simply google "find dog rescues near me" for more options.

-The cost of adopting a dog varies widely.
+The cost of adopting a new pet varies widely.
 City shelters usually have a standardized fee.
 For example, Los Angeles city shelters have a maximum dog adoption fee of $122.
 Rescue groups' fees will vary by group and by location.
 Some rescues have special deals at certain times of the year (for example, Best Friends Animal Society has regular "super adoptions" during which pet adoption fees are super cheap), so keep an eye out for those!
-Don't be afraid to ask about cost, no matter where you adopt from — the staff or volunteers will expect you to, and it's crucial information.
+Don't be afraid to ask about cost and what it covers, such as vaccinations, no matter where you adopt from — the staff or volunteers will expect you to, and it's crucial information.

 How will I know?

-Many people describe meeting their adopted pet as a situation in which they "just clicked."
-That said, it's a good idea to have a list of criteria, either written out or in your head when you go to search for a dog.
-Think about your needs, your schedule, and what kind of home environment you have.
+Many people describe meeting their new best friend as a situation in which they "just clicked."
+That said, it's a good idea to have a list of criteria, either written out or in your head when you go to search for a dog who needs a new home.
+Think about your needs, your schedule, your activity level, and what kind of home environment you have.
 For example, if you have small children, you'll need a dog who's patient and has been around children before.
 If you want your dog to be your running partner, you'll need a dog with lots of energy.
 And so forth.

 Questions to ask

 That brings us to our next point: What should you ask the attendant staff or volunteers?
-The answer is: anything you want to know about the dog.
+The answer is: anything you want to know about the adoptable dogs you are considering.
 Don't be afraid to ask questions — they expect it and will be glad to see a conscientious adopter!

 Here's a list of questions you may want to ask, but it's by no means exhaustive.
 You might have questions about a specific dog, your specific situation, etc.